npsot_bluebonnet_full_color

 Comments

 Blooms March-May.
 Much-branched shrub with small leaves composed of tiny, leathery, shiny leaflets.
-Axillary and terminal clusters of white flowers, which appear before the leaves, are followed by 2-4 in. clusters of orange-red berries.
-Flowers and fruits are usually not very numerous.
-Fall color is muted rose and purple.
-They are fast growing, generally pest and disease-free, and drought-tolerant.
-Colonies are often single-sexed, formed from a single, suckering parent.
+Axillary and terminal clusters of white flowers, which appear before the leaves, are followed by clusters of orange-red berries.
+Flowers and small, red berries are usually not very numerous.
 Only female plants produce flowers and berries.

 References